top of page

 A corect song folder only needs these 3 files below to run in VRDUS.

-album.png
+album.png (or album.jpg)

 notes.chart